INFORMATION FOR PROSPECTIVE TENANTS

 Unless otherwise stated, rent is payable monthly in advance and should be paid in time to clear our bank by the rent due date.
 Both the dilapidations deposit and first months rent must be paid in cleared funds by the start date of the tenancy.
 Tenants will be asked to pay their rent by standing order.

 A Landlord has the right to restrict pets from occupying their property.
-In the instance that a landlord is willing to accept a tenant with a pet (or certainly type of pet), they reserve the right to charge a higher monthly rent, which will be quoted on our property advert.
+In the instance that a landlord is willing to accept a tenant with a pet (or certain type of pet), they reserve the right to charge a higher monthly rent, which will be quoted on our property advert.

 Insurance of the fabric of the Building (and the Landlord’s contents where the property is furnished) is the responsibility of the Landlord.
 Tenants should insure any items belonging to themselves.
-In order to protect a tenants deposit against potential deductions for accidental damage, it is commonplace for tenants to insure the fixtures and fittings of the property.
+In order to protect a tenant's deposit against potential deductions for accidental damage, it is commonplace for tenants to insure the fixtures and fittings of the property.
 For example, should a carpet need replacing as a result of spilling red wine on it.

 End of tenancy

 The property will be inspected by Collins and Butler and/or the Landlord at the end of the tenancy.
 The tenant is contractually obliged to return the property in the same condition (minus any fair wear and tear) and cleanliness as the property was at the start of the tenancy.
 This will be recorded in the inventory/schedule of condition compiled at the outset of the tenancy.
-Should there be any discrepancies, any deductions taken from the deposit will be agreed by both the tenant and Landlord.
+Should there be any discrepancies, any deductions taken from the deposit will be agreed upon by both the tenant and Landlord.

 If in the event of a dispute at the end of the tenancy, the disputed amount will be forwarded to the MyDeposits insurance scheme, where a decision will be made by an independent arbitrator.